tslocke/hobocentral/agility-tutorial.markdown

 You should now get a nice javascript powered control for assigning users in the edit-task page.

-# Part 4 -- Customizing views
+# Part 4 -- Customising views

 It's pretty surprising how far you can get without even touching the view layer.
 That's the way we like to work with Hobo - get the models and controllers right and the view will probably get close to what you want.
 From there you can override just those parts of the view that you need to.